Man jailed for 18 years for raping daughter from age of three

 John Murphy already in prison for abuse involving two younger sisters

-John Murphy: pleaded guilty to the sexual assault and rape of his eldest daughter between 1988 and 2010
+John Murphy: pleaded guilty to the sexual assault and rape of his eldest daughter between 1988 and 2010.
+Photograph courtesy of RTÉ News

-Sophia Murphy: ‘You are not a victim for sharing your story, you are a survivor.’
-Photograph: Collins Courts.

 A former member of the Irish Defence Forces has been jailed for 18 years for the “horrendous” sexual abuse of his daughter throughout her childhood from the age of three.